Current and announced projects

 Location/facility State electorate Scope of works

-Wallaby Road (southern Redland Bay), new boat launching facility
+Wallaby Road (southern Redland Bay)

 Redlands Maritime Safety Queensland (MSQ) is delivering the whole project on behalf of MSQ and Redland City Council (RCC).